MyAllocator/myallocator-pms-php/README.md

 #myallocator-php

-The PHP SDK for MyAllocator integration (JSON & XML).
+MyAllocator PHP SDK (JSON & XML).
+Property management systems (PMS) can use this SDK to quickly and reliably integrate with the MyAllocator API to enable distribution for their customers.

 ## Requirements